techdivision/import-cli-simple/README.md

 The configuration file (option `--configuration`) **MUST** to be specified whenever data has to be imported, as it contains the operations, subjects and callbacks configuration.

-The import command allows arguments (actually only one) as well as options.
+The import command itself supports a argument as well as several options.

 ### Arguments